Login

 Carbon dioxide

-Atmospheric and ozone agents Limited chemical resistance Naphthenic mineral oils
+Limited chemical resistance Naphthenic mineral oils

 Aliphatic hydrocarbons (propane, butane, petroleum)

-Glycol-based brake fluids Compatibility issue Aromatic hydrocarbons (benzene)
+Compatibility issue Aromatic hydrocarbons (benzene)

 Chlorinated hydrocarbons (trichlorethylene)

-Polar solvents (ketone, acetone, acetic acid, ethylene-ester) Temperature range -40°C / +100°C (short-term peak at +120°C)
+Temperature range -40°C / +100°C (short-term peak at +120°C)

-EPDM (Ethylene Propylene Diene Monomer rubber)
+EPDM (Ethylene Propylene Diene Monomer Rubber)

-As an Ethylene Propylene Diene Monomer copolymer, EPDM is commonly used for hot water taps, cooling systems, brake systems, dishwashers and washing machines.
+EPDM, as a copolymer, is utilized in hot water taps, cooling systems, brake systems, dishwashers, and washing machines.

 Chemical resistance Hot water and steam up to +150°C

-Glycol-based brake fluids (Dot 3 & 4) and silicone-based brake fluids (Dot 5)
+Glycol-based and silicone-based brake fluids

 Organic and inorganic acids

-Cleaning agents, sodium and potassium alkalis
+Cleaning agents and alkalis

-Hydraulic fluids (HFD-R)
+Hydraulic fluids

-Polar solvents (alcohols, ketones and esters)
+Polar solvents

-Atmospheric and ozone agents Compatibility issue Mineral oils and greases
+Compatibility issue Mineral oils and greases

 Hydrocarbons

-Low impermeability to gas Temperature range -45°C / +150°C (short-term peak at +175°C)
+Temperature range -45°C / +150°C (with a peak at +175°C)

 Chemical resistance Aliphatic and aromatic hydrocarbons

-Polar solvents (ketones, esters and ethers)
+Polar solvents

 Organic and inorganic acids